AbuseIO/abuseio-docs/docs/installation.md

 ## Setup local resolving

-Some parsers produce high amounts of DNS queries, so you're better off using a local resolver, such as bind.
+Recent Ubuntu installations have systemd-resolved, but that is not an high-performance implementation.
+Some parsers produce high amounts of DNS queries, so you're better off using a local resolver, such as bind or pdns.
-Once bind is installed, you only need to update your resolver configuration to use 127.0.0.1 as the first resolver.
+Once a resolver is installed, you only need to update your resolver configuration to use 127.0.0.1 as the first resolver.
 Make sure you leave your original resolvers as the second and third options.
 In most distributions, you will simply add 127.0.0.1 as the first line in /etc/resolv.conf.
 In newer versions of Ubuntu, resolvers are configured in /etc/network/interfaces.
+If you have DNS issues on high-query systems, consider removing systemd-resolved and move to bind/pdns natively.

 ## Core configuration